kheops2713/portsplit/man/portsplit.md

 **execarg** = \<_string_\>

 Specify one (and only one) argument to the command given in the _exec_ option.
-It may be used several times and may contain spaces.
+Use several times to pass several arguments to the executed command.
 Arguments are passed to the command in the same order as they appear in the configuration.

 **pty** = yes|no